ishaansxna/AI-Powered-Potato-Leaf-Health-Detector/README.md

 - ✅ Enhance accuracy using **Transfer Learning**.
 - ✅ Expand dataset for better generalization. 🌍
 - ✅ Deploy on **Cloud** for mobile accessibility. ☁️📱
-- ✅ Create an **Android App** for real-time potato disease detection. 📲
+- ✅ Create an **Android App** for real-time potato leaf disease detection. 📲

 ## 🤝 Contributing
 Contributions are always welcome! 🎉